 |Education Level||Skills Trends||Courses||Interview with a Pro|

-The graph shows historical and projected (to 2019) employment levels (thousands) for this occupation.
+The graph shows historical and projected (to 2023) employment levels (thousands) for Occupational therapy.

 Source: *Job Outlook Government website.
-ABS Labour Force Survey, DEEWR trend data to November 2014 and DEEWR projections to 2019.
+ABS Labour Force Survey, DEEWR trend data and DEEWR projections to 2023.
 Estimates have been rounded.

-Employment for Health and Welfare Services Managers to November 2019 is expected to grow very strongly.
-Employment in this medium sized occupation (21,800 in November 2014) rose very strongly in the past five years and in the long-term (ten years).
+Employment for Occupational Therapists (Allied Health) is expected to grow very strongly.
+Employment in this medium sized occupation rose very strongly in the past five years and in the long-term (ten years).

 Source: *Job Outlook Government website.
-ABS EEBTUM survey August 2014 cat. no. 6310.0.
 Estimates have been rounded and consequently some discrepancies may occur between sums of the component items and totals.

 Note: These figures are indicative and cannot be used to determine a particular wage rate.

-Payscale.com lists the wage for an Occupational Therapy Assistant (living in Sydney with 5 years experience) as being between an average of $21 to $27 per hour, or approximately up to $54 000 per annum.
+The wage for an Occupational Therapy Assistant (living in Sydney) is around $1247 per week, or approximately up to $64,844 per annum.

 Source: *Job Outlook Government website.
-ABS Labour Force Survey, annual average 2014.
+ABS Labour Force Survey